matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable/BaseFilter.md

 Enables/Disables recursive filtering.

-Whether this property is actually used is up to the derived Filter class.
+Whether this property is actually used is up to the derived BaseFilter class.

 #### Signature